Vinelab/bowler/README.md

 - Now in order to listen to any queue, run the following command from your console:
 `php artisan bowler:consume`, you wil be asked to specify queue name (the queue name is the first parameter passed to `Registrator::queue`)

+### Exception Handling
+Error Handling in Bowler is split into the application and queue domains.
+* `ExceptionHandler::renderQueue($e, $msg)` allows you to render error as you wish.
+While providing the exception and the que message itsef for maximum flexibility.

+* `MessageHandler::handleError($e, $msg)` allows you to perfom action of the messaging queue itself.
+Whether to acknowledge or reject a message is up to you.

 ### Exception Reporting